uit-no-old/incoming/README.md

 <input type="file" id="input_file" onchange="upload_file('{{ upload_id }}', this.files[0])"/>
 ```

 Here, we have rendered in the upload ticket id in the backend.
-You could of course obtain one in ither ways, for example with an extra bit of JavaScript that does an HTTP request to your backend (one of our example apps does that).
+You could of course obtain one in other ways, for example with an extra bit of JavaScript that does an HTTP request to your backend (one of our example apps does that).

 The event handler can then configure and start an upload like this: